Mia Khalifa includes Huddersfield Town star Aaron Mooy in her list of favourite footballers | Goal.com

 Huddersfield could use green and gold playmaker's talent currently as they sit bottom of the table in the Premier League - eight points adrift from safety with 16 games to play.

-The club lost coach David Wagner on Monday despite snapping an eight-game league losing streak with a draw in their last match at Cardiff City.
+Huddersfield's coach David Wagner resigned on Monday despite snapping an eight-game league losing streak with a draw in their last match at Cardiff City.